nevenc/spring-ai-workshop/workshop/content/03-first-spring-ai-app/index.md

 {{< /note >}}

 ```
-Here is the list of states in India along with their capitals:
+Here is a list of the states of India along with their capitals:

 1. Andhra Pradesh - Amaravati
 2. Arunachal Pradesh - Itanagar